SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.msig.md

 ## approve

 **Type:** void

-Approve action approves an existing proposal.
-Allows an account, the owner of level permission, to approve a proposal proposal_name proposed by proposer.
-If the proposal's requested approval list contains the level permission then the level permission is moved from internal requested_approvals list to internal provided_approvals list of the proposal, thus persisting the approval for the proposal_name proposal.
-Storage changes are billed to proposer.
+Approve action grants a current proposal.
+Authorizes the owner of level permission account to permit a proposition proposal_name offered by the proposer.
+If the proposal's requested approval list contains the level permission then the level permission is moved from internal requested_approvals list to internal provided_approvals list of the proposal, thus pushing the approval for the proposal_name proposition.
+Storage updates are charged to the proposers account.

 Parameter Name | Description
 --- | ---